Sumner grad Connor Wedington says it’s ‘surreal’ to be a Seahawk. But can he make the 53-man roster?

 He was one of the top running back recruits on the West Coast as a senior at Sumner, initially committing to Washington before switching to Stanford (he has always said the academics and atmosphere of Stanford was the deciding factor).

-Once at Stanford Wedington moved to receiver — he caught 106 passes for 971 yards in four years though he was held to four games in 2018 and three in 2020 due to injury — while also handling kickoff returns.
+Once at Stanford, Wedington moved to receiver — he caught 106 passes for 971 yards in four years though he was held to four games in 2018 and three in 2020 due to injury — while also handling kickoff returns.
 His average of 28.1 on 21 kick return attempts in 2019 was the best in the Pac-12 (he also had four punt returns in his career).

-That could provide an opportunity as Seattle’s return spots appear a little unsettled with Lockett no longer regularly used in that role and David Moore — who was the primary punt returner much of last season — having signed with Carolina.
+That could provide an opportunity as the Seahawks’ return spots appear unsettled with Lockett no longer regularly used in that role and David Moore — who was the primary punt returner much of last season — having signed with Carolina.

 New Seahawks offensive coordinator Shane Waldron came from the Rams, where using receivers in rushing roles is a significant part of the attack.
 So Wedington’s rushing background could give him a leg up there, as well.